vsfdqfpdpg/forum/notes/03-A Thread Can Have Replies.md

-1. Set up a test from thread
+1. Set up a test for thread
 > Given we have a thread
 > And that thread includes replies
 > When we visit a thread page